dragoncoder047/lilduino/README.md

 rmdir <directory>
   # Removes a directory
-  # Will fail if the directory isn't empty
+  # Will fail silently if the directory isn't empty
 ```

 ### `lilduino_regexp.hpp` -- UNTESTED